bossley9/nvim/README.md

 If future updates are made to this configuration, pulling the latest commits and opening `neovim` will automatically install any new plugins.

+> While almost everything is automated by install, I can't guarantee everything with [`coc`](https://github.com/neoclide/coc.nvim)
+> will work immediately. `coc` is pain to get running and requires the majority of resources,
+> but it's really the only good alternative for auto completion, auto imports, defintions,
+> tag searching, etc for Typescript.
+>
+> And yes, I tried vanilla nvim with ctags, but the tags seem to be very lacking.

 ## About <a name="about"></a>

 ### Problem